Liverpool's kids win FA Cup replay with Klopp absent - WHIZ News

 Shrewsbury had few chances at Anfield but did have a goal ruled out by VAR for offside in the 58th minute.

 The win keeps alive Liverpool’s chances of a treble.
-The Reds are closing in on winning the English league title for the first time in 30 years, and are through to the last 16 of the Champions League.
+The Reds are closing in on winning the English league title for the first time in 30 years, and are through to the last 16 in their defense of the Champions League.

 ROONEY TO FACE UNITED